 You can freeze the cranberry topping, but I don’t recommend freezing the assembled dip.
-If you freeze the topping, let it thaw in the refrigerator overnight, then strain it before adding it to the cream cheese.
+If you freeze the topping, let it thaw in the refrigerator overnight.
+Then, strain it before adding it to the cream cheese.

 Yes, Cranberry Jalapeño Dip at Costco is typically only available during the holiday season.
 However, you can enjoy this flavorful dip year-round by making it from scratch!
 This copycat recipe has all the flavors you love.

-Cranberry Jalapeno Dip
+Cranberry Jalapeño Dip

 - 2 cups fresh cranberries